sstsimulator/sst-docs/docs/cpp/rng/MarsagliaRNG.md

 ### Remarks
 Implements a random number generator using the Marsaglia method.

 This method is computationally cheap and provides a reasonable distribution of random numbers.
-If you need additional strength in the random numbers you may want to consider the Mersenne RNG.
+If you need additional strength in the random numbers, you may want to consider the Mersenne RNG.

 ## Requirements